bhopkinsnc/ccoe-training-ansible/labs/4.hello_yum_vars/README.md

 ## Extra Credit

-### To override the ini vars file and install another package
+### To override the ini vars and playbook vars

-To add another package can run the command again with a different name on the command line
+To add another package can run the command again with a different name on the command line.

 ```bash
 [root@ansibleserver playbooks]# ansible-playbook -i _lab_hello_clients.ini _lab_hello_yum_vars.yml -e yum_package_name=mutt -v
 ```

-What package got installed (mutt) because passing vars at commandline has precedences.
+What package got installed answer (mutt).
+Why because passing vars at commandline has precedences over inventory files are playbooks.

 ## Summary